-• For 2017, (i) a provisional tax benefit of approximately \$17 million related to the remeasurement of the company's deferred taxes due to the reduction in the U.S. federal corporate tax rate as provided by the Tax Act enacted on December 22, 2017, (ii) remeasurement of deferred taxes as a result of a change in non-U.S. statutory tax rates, and (iii) a net tax charge related to prior period tax adjustments.
+Income taxes in Purchase accounting adjustments for 2017, also includes (i) a provisional tax benefit of approximately \$17 million related to the remeasurement of the company's deferred taxes due to the reduction in the U.S. federal corporate tax rate as provided by the Tax Act enacted on December 22, 2017, (ii) remeasurement of deferred taxes as a result of a change in non-U.S. statutory tax rates, and (iii) a net tax charge related to prior period tax adjustments.